 What’s the Best Pressure Canner to buy?

 I use and recommend the Presto 23-Quart Pressure Cooker & Canner.
-You can get one for yourself right here.

 Now, let’s talk about how to use your pressure canner safely.

 These safe tips are provided from the National Center for Home Food Preservation.
 Visit the web site here.
 It’s an awesome site for safe canning recommendations as well as safe recipes.

 So, let’s get into those steps to successful home pressure canning.
 I’m going to break these into four different sections:

 - Preparing the jars

 Preparing the Canner

 First of all check your pressure canner before you even start.
 Read the instructions in your canning kit for cleaning your pressure canner.